 It seems that merchant card processing companies aren’t always clear about what they are advertising.
 In fact, many of these companies use the terms “cash discount,” and “surcharge” interchangeably.
 This is dangerous because surcharge programs are now illegal in 10 states.
 In order to take advantage of the right cash programs and stay on the right side of the law, you need to know the difference between the terms, how they work, and what you’re getting into.

-What is a cash discount?
+What is a cash discount program?

 A cash discount is a method used by businesses to save on the cost of credit card transaction fees.
 Through these programs, customers receive a discount on goods and/or services by paying with cash instead of a credit card.